IMDEANetworksWNG/UbiLocate/README.md

 ```
 bash reload.sh
 ```
 2) Configure the TX and RX router.
 Note that nss means the number of spatial stream.
-Use 1 (1x4) or 4 (4x4)
+Use 1 (1x4 MIMO) or 4 (4x4 MIMO)
 ```
 bash config.sh nss
 ```